gstrugala/costa/docs/index.rst

 here's a tip for normalizing the performance map values.
 Tables are usually provided in a non-normalized way, but the Type |_| 3254 works with normalized data.
-The table ``hpm_full`` can be normalized by providing rated values in a DataFrame:
+The table ``hpm_full`` can be normalized by providing rated values in a :class:`~pandas.DataFrame`:

 .. ipython::